Our Age of Digital Enablement

 While some of the congestion can be attributed to the abrupt transfer of network traffic from office networks to less reliable home networks, there is also a sharp spike in absolute network volume to contend with.
 Without the ability to turn over to a colleague in the next cubicle or walk over to their desk for a quick discussion, colleagues are turning to sophisticated video conferencing tools such as Microsoft Teams, Google Hangouts, and Zoom to communicate.

-And it all adds up, as data-hungry conferencing apps are fired up in the tens of millions and workers connect back to corporate networks from remote locations using VPN.
+And it all adds up, as data-hungry conferencing apps are fired up in the tens of millions1 and workers connect back to corporate networks from remote locations using VPN2.
 Then there are also the bandwidth-hogging streams of video entertainment and frenetic bouts of online gaming – as bored students or retrenched workers seek an outlet for being stuck at home.
-Indeed, Internet service providers in Singapore say Internet data traffic in the country has surged by as much as 60 per cent.
+Indeed, Internet service providers in Singapore say Internet data traffic in the country has surged3 by as much as 60 per cent.

 A digital paradigm